The New God Argument

 superintelligence : intelligence that surpasses that of its evolutionary ancestors in every way

-humanity will not become extinct before evolving into superhumanity
+we, as a human civilization, probably will not become extinct before evolving into a superhuman civilization

 Compassion Argument

-EITHER humanity probably will become extinct before evolving into superhumanity
+EITHER we, as a human civilization, probably will become extinct before evolving into a superhuman civilization (Extinction Hypothesis)

-OR superhumanity probably would be more compassionate than we are
+OR superhuman civilizations probably would be more compassionate than we are (Compassion Hypothesis)

 Creation Argument

-EITHER humanity probably will become extinct before evolving into superhumanity
+EITHER we, as a human civilization, probably will become extinct before evolving into a superhuman civilization (Extinction Hypothesis)

-OR superhumanity probably would not create many worlds emulating its evolutionary history
+OR we, as a superhuman civilization, probably will not create many worlds that emulate our evolutionary history (Abstinence Hypothesis)

 God Conclusion

-BOTH superhumanity probably would be more compassionate than we are
+BOTH superhuman civilizations probably would be more compassionate than we are

 For Mormons